-A young German son of businessmen was doing well when war between Germany and France broke out.
-Seeking his fortune after the devastating war, Julius Wernher came to London, and was shortly sent off to South Africa to support a new diamond mining operation.
+A young German son of businessmen was doing well when the war between Germany and France broke out.
+Seeking his fortune after the devastating war, Julius Wernher came to London and was shortly sent off to South Africa to support a new diamond mining operation.

 This was to make him exceptionally rich.
 Although working for others, he was soon a partner, with a share of the profits and spent nearly a decade in South Africa, in the end helping to form the De Beers diamond cartel and becoming exceptionally rich himself.

 If you saw the “great hole” at Kimberley South Africa on Channel 4 News the other week, well, that was dug by staff working for Julius Wernher.